revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/MongoDB_Interview_Ques.md

 ---

-15. How do you fetch the employees, from “emp” collection, whose name starts with ‘A’.
+15. How do you fetch the employees, from the “emp” collection, whose name starts with ‘A’.

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)